simboden/BVtkNodes/docs/BVTKNodes.rst

 `Blender (an open source 3D content creation and visualization tool) <https://www.blender.org/>`_.
 This addon makes it possible to create and execute VTK pipelines configured in Blender Node Editor, to produce surface mesh objects, which can be then modified and visualized in Blender.
+Support for particle systems and volumetric objects have been added (experimental feature!).

-BVTKNodes provides Blender users access to data readers for many scientific data formats, along with capability to convert VTK data into a Blender mesh.
-For VTK users, the add-on provides access to high quality and photorealistic rendering and many kinds of mesh editing tools.
+BVTKNodes provides Blender users with access to data readers for many scientific data formats, along with capability to convert VTK data into a Blender mesh.
+For VTK users, the add-on provides access to high quality photorealistic rendering and many kinds of mesh editing tools.
 The add-on was first presented at
 `Blender Conference 2018 <https://www.youtube.com/watch?v=KcF4LBTTyvk>`_.
 You can see more examples in